tembo-io/website/docusaurus/blog/2023-01-18-introducing-tembo/index.md

 ![org home](./org_home.jpg)

-The Tembo team is incredibly excited to share our platform with you as we enter our closed beta period, and support your journey towards data-driven success.
+The Tembo team is incredibly excited to share our platform with you, and support your journey towards data-driven success.

 :::tip Try it out